shakyav/openshift-intern-workshop/README.md

 ### Fix the port

 If you tried to access the application URL you were probably presented with *Application is not available* error.
-This could happen from various reasons, but the first thing we can check is whether our hostname and port in Flask application are configured properly.
+This could happen for various reasons, but the first thing we can check is whether our hostname and port in the Flask application are configured properly.

 Look at the last line in [app.py](./app.py) file - you'll see we load the port from environment variable or use port `5000` as a default.
-Also look at the deployment config in [openshift/app.deploymentconfg.yaml](openshift/app.deploymentconfg.yaml) and focus on 2 things:
+Also look at the deployment config in [openshift/app.deploymentconfig.yaml](openshift/app.deploymentconfig.yaml) and focus on 2 things:

 * a field `containerPort` in containers section
 * an environment variabe `PORT`